Understanding Your Credit Score

 How can I find out what my credit score is?

-UW Credit Union members can access their credit score for free in Web Branch and our Mobile App.
-You can also access your full credit report and view personalized factors that affect your score.
+UW Credit Union members can access their credit score for free in Web Branch and our Mobile App.* You can also access your full credit report, view personalized factors that affect your score, set credit score goals and get recommendations on how you can reach them.

 To get started, simply log on and tap the Credit Score section on your dashboard.
 Or, go to the Services tab and select “Credit Score & Report.”